ABHISHEK-AMRUTE/Motive_Alarm/README.md

 The best part of the app is that it prevents you from snoozing the alarm (which most of us do)

-There are many features in this app which make it stand apart from the crowd, at the cutting age.
+There are many features in this app which make it stand apart from the crowd, at the cutting edge.
 Some of them are:-

 UNLIMITED ALARMS -
 can't wake up in one alarm? no problem!
 Our app allows you to set multiple alarms.